pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I don't know if God exists, but it would be better for His reputation if He didn't."
 --Jules Renard

-"Nobody exists on purpose.
+"Don't run.
+Nobody exists on purpose.
 Nobody belongs anywhere.
-Everybody's gonna die.
-Come watch TV."
+Everybody's gonna die."
 --Morty, *Rick and Morty*

 "It appears the lower tier of this society is being manipulated through sex and advanced technology by a hidden ruling class.
 Sound familiar?"